suriarasai/ARTS-REBU/readme.md

   <br />

+**Retrieving Place Names from Google Maps**: The autocomplete search bar currently returns the address of a location rather than the place name.
+This is because not every location on Google Maps has a corresponding place name, so the response data model is inconsistent.
+For example, setting a location by map click would return the address at that specific coordinate rather than search for the nearest point of interest.

 **Isolating Logic to Backend**: A major issue is that Rebu's logic is primarily stored on the frontend (ie. presentation layer).
 For example, the fare calculation and external API calls to Google Maps.
 In production, this is a security risk as frontend code is not as secure as the backend code

 **Error Handling**: Rebu's event-based architecture is heavily reliant on API calls, which implies a demand for error handling.
 For example, using NextJS's [Error Boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) custom hook or even simple `try... catch...` statements.

 **TypeScript: Type-hinting**: Using `any` types is generally a bad practice as it defeats the purpose of type hinting.
 However, it may also be difficult to identify a variable's type, especially if it comes from an external library.
 For example, a Google Map interface has the `google.maps.Map` type while a React useState setter uses `React.Dispatch<React.SetStateAction<[Type]>>`.
 Therefore, it is important to ensure the frontend libraries are TypeScript-compatible (which is normally indicated by a `@types/[library]` package in the `package.json` file)

 </details>

 <a id="futurework"></a>